visibledata/visibledata.github.io/content/consultancy.md

 keywords = ["Consultancy"]
 +++

 Visible Data provides consultancy services in data science, visualisation and advising on reproducible research and collaborative development practices.
-We're primarily based in Oxford and would be pleased to discuss potential new projects, please do email us at <a href='mailto:contact@visibledata.co.uk'>contact@visibledata.co.uk</a>
+We're primarily based in Oxford and would be pleased to discuss potential new projects, please do email us: contact@visibledata.co.uk

 <!--
 <div class="row" style='background-color:#f5f5f5'>